 Or what if your controller resigns unexpectedly and your entire team is thrown into disarray?
 No worries.
 Paro has solved that problem before.
 We can match you with a new controller capable of closing your books each month in half the time it was talking the old employee.

-Similarly, let’s say you have a fundraise coming up and you want to make sure that all your balance sheets are organized and optimized.
-Instead of pulling a busy team member off of a project and giving them this extra work, why not hire a seasoned financial analyst who has done the exact same thing many times, and can do great work with none of the hassle?
+Similarly, let’s say you have a fundraiser coming up and you want to make sure that all your balance sheets are organized and optimized.
+Instead of pulling a busy team member off of a project and giving them this extra work, why not hire a seasoned financial analyst who has done the exact same thing many times, and can do great work with none of the hassles?

 Finally, let’s talk about burnout, the bain of all finance teams.
 In a recent national study, it was shown that 42% of people in the finance industry have considered resigning and seeking a new job because of burnout.
 Seeing as a big part of burnout is having too much work and not enough time to do it, bringing on a few outsourced finance all-stars can ease the burden on your team and stave off employee turnover.